stacked-git/stacked-git.github.io/content/changelog/_index.md

 - `stg diff --range` detects some invalid values (e.g. `-r ..`).
 - Date parsing is now more portable, only use platform specific `date` as last parsing option.
 Affects, e.g., `stg refresh --authdate`.
-- Repaired seach path for templates to avoid looking in Python site-packages directory.
+- Repaired search path for templates to avoid looking in Python site-packages directory.
 - Ensure stdout and stderr are flushed.
 Rarely affected `stg diff`.
 - `stg repair` will now fail if extra command line arguments are